Distracted Driving Goes Beyond Texting

 While a number of factors can lead to a crash (e.g., impaired driving, poor road conditions, and adverse weather) distracted driving is a common, preventable cause of accidents.
 The National Highway Traffic Safety Administration (NHTSA) defines distracted driving as any activity that diverts a person’s attention away from driving.

-In 2019, distracted driving killed 3,142 people – up 10% from 2018.
+Distracted driving has fatal consequences claiming 3,522 lives in 2021.
 Despite young drivers seemingly being more prone to using their phones while driving, distracted driving effects everyone.
 According to NHTSA research from 2017, drivers 16 to 24 years old have been observed using handheld electronic devices while driving at higher rates than older drivers since 2007 but, make no mistake, drivers in other age groups don’t lag far behind.

 These are any distraction that takes your eyes off the road and commonly include: